Select an area of expertise to find out more about our experience.

 If found justified, set out his proposals for resolving the complaint.

-Provide details of the Bar Standards Board’s complaint procedure
+Provide details of the Bar Standards Board’s complaint procedure.

 A copy of the letter will be provided to the barrister/member of staff who is the subject of the complaint.

 All conversations and documents shall be deemed confidential and disclosed only to the extent necessary.
-Disclosure will be to the Head of Chambers, members of our Management Committee and anyone involved in the complaint and its investigation.
+Disclosure will be as necessary to the Head of Chambers, members of our Management Committee and anyone involved in the complaint and/or its investigation.
 This will include the barrister or member of staff whom you have complained about, the Senior Clerk, the senior member investigating the complaint and the Head of Chambers.
 You should be aware that the Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 As part of our commitment to client care we make written records of any complaint and retain all documents and correspondence generated by the complaint for seven years.
 Our Management Committee reviews complaint records with a view to improving service standards wherever possible.

 If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
-The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.

-In relation to 4.5(b)
+In relation to the above:

 The following link is to the decision data on the Legal Ombudsman’s website: Ombudsman decision data | Legal Ombudsman